TheYuriG/blog_lessons/discord_create_channels/README.md

 					}

 					// If the initial message will be used as parent for the
-					// thread, check if the message already doesn't have a thread if (interactionReplied.hasThread == false) {
+					// Thread, check if the message already doesn't have a Thread if (interactionReplied.hasThread == false) {
-						// If the initial message doesn't have a thread,
+						// If the initial message doesn't have a Thread,
 						// create one.
 						await interactionReplied.startThread({
 							name: chosenThreadName,